Jan 20, 2026 · 7 min read

 - Authentication & JWT: The MCP server doesn't blindly trust requests.
 It integrates directly with Proxus' authentication layer, ensuring that the human prompting the AI actually has the authorization to view that specific factory line's data.

 Remember: The Proxus MCP Server sits on the IT layer.
 It communicates with the Edge Gateways via outbound-only MQTT streams.
-Even if an AI assistant goes completely rogue, it physically cannot reach down into the OT network to manipulate a PLC.
+This architecture blocks direct inbound OT access from the AI path; however, OT safety still depends on strict IAM boundaries, audited tool scopes, and control-path isolation.

 Real-World MCP Use Cases in the Factory